Get in touch

 a.
 The Grievance Procedure and any informal resolution process;

 b.
-Sufficient information available at the time to allow the Parties to respond to the allegations, including the identities of the Parties involved in the incident(s), the conduct alleged to constitute Unlawful Discrimination, and the date(s) and location(s) of the alleged incident(s);
+Sufficient information available at the time to allow the Parties to respond to the allegations, including the identities of the Parties involved in the incident(s), the conduct alleged to constitute Unlawful Discrimination, and the date(s) and location(s) of the alleged incident(s); and

 c.
-Retaliation is prohibited; and
+Retaliation is prohibited.

 If, during an investigation, the District decides to investigate additional allegations of Unlawful Discrimination by the Respondent toward the Complainant that are not included in the notice provided or that are included in a Complaint that is consolidated, the District will notify the Parties of the additional allegations.

-6. Investigation
+7. Investigation

-Throughout the investigation, the Investigator must determine, what, if any, facts remain in dispute.
+Throughout the investigation, the Investigator must determine what, if any, facts remain in dispute.
 If dispositive facts are not reasonably in dispute (e.g., based on Party admissions, irrefutable evidence), further investigation is not required.

 8. Determination